beave/meer/doc/source/what-is-meer.rst

 License
 -------

-The Meer source code is licensed under GPLv2.
+The Meer licensed under the GNU/GPL version 2.